 These can be found both as ebooks and physical books and can be located in our catalog.

 How to Find Treatises and Other Practice Materials

 There are many other catalogs for you to look at, which may have books that the Gould Law Library does not own.
 Click here for links to other catalogs like OCLC or WorldCat.

-Westlaw: From the Home page, click on "Secondary Sources" and then "Texts and Treatises.”
+Westlaw: From the Home page, under Content Types, click on "Secondary Sources" and then "Texts and Treatises.”
 You can search via keyword or you can filter by publication series, topic, or jurisdiction.

-Lexis: From the home page, click “Secondary Sources”.
-From there click “Treatises, Guides & Jurisprudence.”
+Lexis: From the home page, Open the Explore tab, choose "Content" from the menu.
+Under “Secondary Materials" choose “Treatises & Guides.”
 You can further narrow your results by federal, state, or practice area, or use the search box to look for your topic.